Two weeks ago my husband was playing with our dog, Amos, when he felt a lump – a huge lump – on his side.

 - Your pet is with you every day, for hours a day.
 I spend more time with my dog than my mom, my sister, or my best friends.

 - Pets love unconditionally.
-Who else do you accepts you 100% for who you are and loves you no matter what?
+Who else do you know who accepts you 100% for who you are and loves you no matter what?

 - Many times a pet is there to help you through other losses or hardship: they are a comfort when the world is turned upside down and when you feel afraid, sad or alone.
 When a pet has always been your comfort in times of pain, it’s hard to know where to turn when you now must grieve for the pet.